CirrhosisSkip to the navigation

 - Alkaline phosphatase (ALP).
 An increased ALP level may mean blockage of bile ducts.

-- Gamma-glutamyl transpeptidase (GGT).
+- Gamma glutamyl transferase (GGT), also called gamma-glutamyl transpeptidase (GGTP).
 An increased level can happen because of alcohol use or diseases of the bile ducts.

 Some people with cirrhosis have normal liver enzymes.